akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 ### Config

-The config will handle your session, and your service-token.
-(See the creation code above.)
+The configuration will contain the session (which includes your service-token).

-If you create multiple requests to the same source (likely to happen) you should create it once and try to reuse it.
+If you create multiple requests to the same source (likely to happen) you should create a single `BigQueryConfig` instance and reuse it.

 If you call multiple bigquery sources (not likely to happen) it is worth to cache the configs, so you can save a lot of unneeded authorization requests.

 ### Cancel on timeout